-The Inateck Bluetooth Keyboard might be just the right fit for you.
+The Inateck Bluetooth Keyboard (now Arteck???) might be just the right fit for you.

 I’ve scoured the Internet looking for a good keyboard that I could use with my Nexus 7 tablet.
 The biggest problem that I had is finding one that’s the right size.
 Most Bluetooth keyboards are small and stupid.
 Their keys are so tiny and close together that it doesn’t make typing any easier at all.
 In fact, in my experience with one of such models, it was actually harder to type on the bloody thing than it was on the tablet itself.
 That made it a useless waste of time and money.